acli/new_clock/doc/Working_notes_on_citation_file_format.md

 Unresolved questions:

 - Is an online manual a `book`? something else?
-- Furthermore, is a chapter in an online manual a *section*? or is it just a random web page (in which case how do we handle random individual pages?)
+- Furthermore, is a chapter in a `book` a *section*?
+- If an online manual is not a `book`, is it just a random web page?
+If that’s the case we go back to the question of how to handle random individual pages